7bjpwr76hy-boop/Hackaton/README.md

 This makes the system practical, scalable, and real-world ready.

-📦 Required Libraries & Environment Setup
+📦 Required Libraries & Environment Setup..
 S.No	Tool / Library	Why It Is Needed	Install / Setup Command 1️⃣	Python 3.8+ ->	Core programming language used to build the backend	Download from python.org 2️⃣	venv (Virtual Environment) ->	Creates an isolated environment to manage project dependencies separately from system Python	python -m venv venv